Christ the King Catholic Primary School

 SEND Information Report (2023)

 This information report gives an overview of the provision your child will receive at Christ the King.
-If you have any questions about the content of this report please contact the school SENDCo (Mrs Deen) who will be happy to answer any of your questions.
+If you have any questions about the content of this report please contact the school SENDCo (Mrs Moloney) who will be happy to answer any of your questions.
 The Link Governor for SEND is Cath Madden.

 Q1 What is a SEND Information Report?

 Legislative changes in the Children and Families Act (2014) require schools to publish information about how they support children with Special Educational Need or Disability (SEND) in their school.
 The aim is to ensure that, where possible, all pupils will have their needs met in a mainstream school with access to the right resources, professional experts and high quality teaching.
 However for some children and young people a mainstream setting will not be the right place so that they can get the best provision to meet their needs.
 Children, young people and their families are more involved in decisions about the support they receive.
-As part of a ‘graduated response’ there are different levels of plan such as SEND plans, SEND Support Provision plans (SSPP) and Education, Health and Care Plans are developed to support children who have significant additional needs and these plans will very often involve other agencies outside the school.
+As part of a ‘graduated response’ there are different levels of plan such as SEND plans, SEND Support Provision plans (SSPP) and Education, Health and Care Plans are developed to support children who have very significant and complex additional needs.
 All pupils are entitled to an equality of opportunity and to a broad, balanced and relevant curriculum, appropriate to their individual needs, talents and personal qualities, as stated in the 2010 Equality Act.

 Further, more detailed information on what our school provides is detailed in our SEND policy.